-There are plenty of articles out there telling you how to get a job, how to brush up on your resume and how to perform well at interview.
+There are plenty of articles out there telling you how to get a job, which job search site to use, how to brush up on your resume and how to perform well at an interview.
 But, what should you actually look for in a new job to ensure that you won’t leave after working out your probation period.
 Jobs come in all shapes and sizes, and what one firm’s idea is of a project manager will be totally different from another firm’s.
 If you are seeking out a new position or you are striving to scale the career ladder, you need to know what you are looking for.

 You don’t want to move from your current role to something inferior.
 Just because the money might be better, the work may be unchallenging, you might be unfulfilled, and your new boss might be a tyrant.
 How can you ensure that this fate won’t befall you?
 Take a look at this guide to help you when looking for a new job.